mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - block-level storage volumes managed by azure - virtualized for easy management and durable
 - **Azure Queues**: message queue store for reliable messaging between application components
     - service for storing large numbers of 64KB messages
-    - can be tied with Azure Functions to take action nwhen a message is received
+    - can be tied with Azure Functions to take action when a message is received
         - should be able to access from anywhere in the world

 ### Data Migration to Azure